aleksanderklug/wikiharvester/README.md

-# WikiHarvester
+# About
-WikiHarvester is a minimalistic script for harvesting content in Wikipedia tables and storing it in a local CSV file
+wikiharvester is a minimalistic script for harvesting content in Wikipedia tables and storing it in a local CSV file

 ### Runing the script
-open the script, enter a valid URL and filename when prompted and sift through you your freshly harvested data in seconds.
+Open the script, enter a valid URL and filename when prompted and sift through you your freshly harvested data in seconds.
 Simple as that.